wix-incubator/quick-2fa/README.md

 1. Install some hotkey management application such as [BetterTouchTool](https://www.boastr.net/)
 2. Define global hotkey which executes: `/usr/local/bin/node /usr/local/bin/quick-2fa KEY-NAME`
-3. Hell, you can even go crazy and make [BetterTouchTool](https://www.boastr.net/) paste and click the login button for you!

 Now, whenever you need to enter your two-factor authentication token, press the global hotkey, wait for OS notification to appear, and then just paste (token will already exist automatically in your clipboard).
+Hell, you can even go crazy and make [BetterTouchTool](https://www.boastr.net/) paste and click the login button for you!

 ## Retrieving your key